Last updated on September 7th, 2019 at 02:21 pm

 - Some (new) users preferred a more basic entry price

-REthink’s reputation is pretty solid.
-When it comes to the interface that’s where you’ve got something of a mixed bag—more so than the two previous systems we discussed.
+REthink’s reputation is solid.
+When it comes to the interface, that’s where you’ve got something of a mixed bag—more so than the two previous systems we discussed.

 It seems half the customers say it’s easy to use, and not that hard to get into.
-But at the same time, another half of their customers cry the complete opposite.
+But, another half of their customers cry the complete opposite.

-- You get a little bit of everything, and REthink generally implements these features well
+- You get a bit of everything and REthink generally implements these features well

 - Basically, an ad hoc listing database fused with a killer CRM

 - Ideal for brokerages looking for the specific features and tools that REthink offers

 - Not sure how to gauge the difficulty of the software

 - Pricing is through the roof compared to other effective CRM on the market

 REthink is a pretty well-rounded product.
 In fact, the only issue you might have with this CRM is the price.